 Today Susan, my sweetheart, has received a phone call, almost a death sentence.
 It was the doctor’s tests, come back, confirmation of her deepest fear: she is blind.

 A few weeks ago in a different life, she caught the airplane to visit her sister Pammi in Arkansas.
 They had a wonderful time, catching up on laughter, held a “Soul Collage” class for a dozen women, visited a wonderful art museum.
 They’d hiked to see a beautiful waterfall; she was bitten by a couple of deer ticks, just another adventure.
-On the way back, through Vegas to visit a daughter, then returned to me and the dogs, in Medford.
+On the way back, she went through Vegas to visit a daughter, then returned to me and the dogs, in Medford.

 The day following her return, she turned to me and said, “My vision is weird today.
 I’m seeing geometric shapes and flashes.”